ntjohns1/cppPractice/README.md

-"'Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.'"
 # cppPractice

 ## Description
 This is a repository of simple exercises I am using to learn C++.
 I am storing the exercises in a single repository so I can easily review them and track my progress.